 No interruptions, no cell phones, or other distractions are allowed.

 Unplug your home phone to keep that from interrupting you.

 This has been invaluable in our home, especially since we have older kids.
-By having this designated time to talk about the upcoming week we have alleviated a lot of stress, multiple questions and unexpected appointments through the week.
+By having this designated time to talk about the upcoming week we have alleviated a lot of stress, multiple questions, and unexpected appointments throughout the week.